-- Towards the end of the summer term, meetings are held between the present class teacher and the receiving class teacher to discuss the needs of the children to enable forward planning. - 'Blue forms' are completed by the current class teacher and teaching assistants and passed on to the receiving class teacher.
-These detail information about each child and give information about the previous interventions and support each child has received. - At the end of the summer term, class teachers ensure that all relevant information, including APDR, Class On A Page and Passports are updated and handed to the receiving teacher.
+- Towards the end of the summer term, meetings are held between the present class teacher and the receiving class teacher to discuss the needs of the children to enable forward planning. - At the end of the summer term, class teachers ensure that all relevant information, including APDR, Class On A Page and Passports are updated and handed to the receiving teacher.